Wilderness Guide -Level 1-

 – Time management

-We use the ‘Way of the Wolverine’ as the guideline for these items.
+We use the ‘Way of the Wolverine’ as the guideline.

 CSWI Level 1 : WGA Wilderness Guide Level 1

 Training and knowledge of survival techniques, Wilderness First Aid, navigation, flora, fauna and tracking, gear and wilderness living skills.
 The IGA course is part of the program.
 Check the other pages for the complete course discription and information.
 Next to the course in Canada the course includes training in the Netherlands and an optional training in France, where the participants will be prepared for the training in Canada.

 Length and duration of the course: